lacchain/besu-pro-testnet/TOPOLOGY_AND_ARCHITECTURE.md

     Observer nodes are those that can only read the blockchain.
 Observer nodes are only connected to boot nodes.

-    **Note: Observer nodes haven’t been enabled in the LACChain Besu Network yet.**
+    **Note: Observer nodes haven’t been enabled in the LACChain Blockchain Network yet.**

 ## Architecture